 Narrowly defined it (cybernetics) is but the art of the helmsman, to hold a course by swinging the rudder so as to offset any deviation from that course.
 For this the helmsman must be so informed of the consequences of his previous acts that he corrects them – communication engineers call this ‘negative feedback’ – for the output of the helmsman decreases the input to the helmsman.
 The intrinsic governance of nervous activity, our reflexes, and our appetites exemplify this process.
 In all of them, as in the steering of the ship, what must return is not energy but information.
 Hence, in an extended sense, cybernetics may be said to include the timeliest applications of the quantitative theory of information.

 Walter Shewhart’s ideas of statistical control works well with the cybernetic ideas.
 Shewhart purposefully used the term “control” for his field.
-The term control or regulation is a key concept in cybernetics, as explained above.
+The term control is a key concept in cybernetics, as explained above.
 Shewhart defined control as:

 A phenomenon is said to be controlled when, through the use of past experience, we can predict at least within limits, how the phenomenon may be expected to vary in the future.
 Here it is understood that prediction within limits means that we can state, at least approximately, the probability that the observed phenomenon will fall within the given limits.